Yitzhak HaLevi Herzog: Rabbinic career

-Sign commerating rabbi Herzog, in the Artists' quarter of Safed, near Beit Castel gallery.
+Sign commemorating rabbi Herzog, in the Artists' quarter of Safed, near Beit Castel gallery.

+In 1936, he testified in front of the Peel Commission in London and participated in 1939 in the London Conference of 1939 between Jews and Arabs from Mandatory Palestine, convened by the British government.
 In May 1939, shortly before the Second World War, the British put out the White Paper of 1939 restricting Jewish immigration to Palestine.
-After leading a procession through the streets of Jerusalem, on the steps of the Hurva Synagogue he turned and said: "We cannot agree to the White Paper.
+After leading a procession through the streets of Jerusalem, on the steps of the Hurva Synagogue Herzog turned and said: "We cannot agree to the White Paper.
 Just as the prophets did before me, I hereby rip it in two."
 Some 40 years later, on 10 November 1975 Chaim Herzog repeated his father's gesture with the UN resolution that Zionism is equal to racism.